Monserrat Hernández

-Monserrat Consuelo Hernández Scarpati (born 19 July 2005) is a Chilean footballer who plays as a defender for Santiago Morning and the Chile women's national team.
+Monserrat Consuelo Hernández Scarpati (born 19 July 2005) is a Chilean footballer who plays as a defender for Universidad Católica.
 Mainly a defender, she can also operate as a defensive midfielder.

 Club career

 Born in Arica, Chile, Hernández is a product of Deportes Iquique and joined the senior team in 2021.

-In 2022, she moved to Santiago and joined Santiago Morning.
+In 2022, Hernández moved to Santiago and joined Santiago Morning.
+She left them at the end of the 2025 season.

+In December 2025, Hernández signed with Universidad Católica.

 International career

 At youth level, Hernández received her first call-up to the Chile U17 in October 2021.
 Later, she represented them in both the 2022 South American Championship and the 2022 FIFA World Cup.
 She also represented the under-20's in a friendly tournament in November 2021.

 At senior level, she received her first call-up in April 2022 for the friendlies against Argentina.
 The next year, she made her debut in a 0–4 loss against Brazil on 2 July 2023.
 She made a second appearance in a 2–1 win against New Zealand on 26 September of the same year.